B.E, MBA, MPP, FIEAust, GAICD

 Don's lifetime in leadership has taught him that a person’s defining achievements are invariably linked to the efforts of others.
 His professional focus has, over the years, gravitated towards helping people to mobilise, amplify and align their efforts with those of others, to serve a purpose.
 Don specialises in leadership development, improving individual and team capacity to mobilise people and make progress on the important challenges.
 He also facilitates team building to balance the competing needs of team learning and performance, while developing the team's capacity to work as one.
 Through his coaching of individuals and/or teams, he has assisted in their progress towards achieving set goals and realising their potential.

-Sarah is an expert in talent acquisition, team building, cultural change, coaching and change management with more than 20 years of human resources and executive experience behind her.
-Sarah's primary focus is to help organisations improve their performance through people; including linking talent strategy to business strategy, evaluating talent acquisition systems, team health, adaptability for change and assessing organisational culture.
-Sarah is an adaptable consultant who thrives on solving complex people oriented organisational challenges.
+Sarah is an expert in change management, team building, cultural shifts, coaching, and organisational adaptation with more than 20 years of human resources and executive experience behind her.
+Sarah's primary focus is to help organisations improve their performance through people; including linking change strategy to business strategy, evaluating change management systems, team health, adaptability for evolution, and assessing organisational culture.
+Sarah is an dynamic consultant who thrives on solving complex people-oriented organisational challenges.

 Tony Murray, the founder and managing director of Murray Trading Company, has significant experience in the fishery sector, focusing on the importation and exportation of prawns, and the processing of marine products in Hainan and Bangkok for 25 years.
 Through Tony's cadetship with Gollin Kyokuyo, a Japanese and Australian Joint Venture that developed Australia's Northern Prawn Fishery in the Indonesian Waters, Tony gained proficiency in Japanese languages.
 He also has experience skippering trawlers for both his own vessels and other companies.

 Senior Administrator & Executive Assistant